MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 :::image type="content" source="media/create-experience-preview/connectors.png" alt-text="Screenshot of the building your flow with triggers, actions, and connectors.":::

-To learn more about creating a cloud flow, go to [Create a cloud flow in Power Automate](get-started-logic-flow.md).
-To learn more about triggers, go to [Get started with triggers](triggers-introduction.md).
+To learn how to build your own flow, go to [Create a cloud flow from scratch](get-started-logic-flow.md).
+To learn about triggers, go to [Get started with triggers](triggers-introduction.md).
 For an overview of connectors, go to [Connectors overview](/connectors/connectors).

 ## New flow menu options

 If you're already working in the **My flows** screen, you can stay where you are and crete a new template from the **New flows** menu.
 You can start with a template or build your own automation with the same interface used on the home screen.
-The menu also gives you the option to start a desktop flow or a flow that uses AI Builder.
+The menu also gives you the option to create a desktop flow, or a flow that uses a description of what you want to automate in everyday language.

 :::image type="content" source="media/create-experience-preview/my-flows.png" alt-text="Screenshot of the options in the New flow menu in the My flows screen.":::

+To learn about desktop flows, go to [Introduction to desktop flows](desktop-flows/introduction.md).
+To learn how to use AI to build your flow, go to [Create a cloud flow from a description (preview)](create-cloud-flow-from-description.md).

 ## See also